-However, manually uploading bank statements into Excel is very tedious, leading users of Excel in search of an automated solution.
+However, manually uploading bank statements into Excel is slow and tedious, leading users of Excel to search of an automated solution.

 For example, over on Hacker News, someone asked “Does anyone have any recommendations on ways to automatically download data from bank accounts/brokerages, etc for easy importing into spreadsheets instead of having to click around and download CSVs or whatever daily?”

 The best option for auto-importing your bank statements into your workbooks is Tiller, the only personal finance service built on Microsoft Excel and Google Sheets.